Ratstail91/Toy/testing-toy.md

 The tests consist of a number of different situations and edge cases which have been discovered, and should probably be thoroughly tested one way or another.
 There are also several "-bugfix.toy" scripts which explicitly test a bug that has been encountered in one way or another.
 The libs that are stored in `repl/` are also tested - their tests are under `/tests/scripts/lib`; some error cases are also checked by the mustfail tests in `/test/scripts/mustfail`.

-Finally, GitHub CI has access to the option `make test-sanitized` which attempts to use memory sanitation.
+GitHub CI also has access to the option `make test-sanitized` which attempts to use memory sanitation.
 I don't know enough about this to offer much comentary, only that several invisible issues are monitored this way.